iominh/ng-scrollbars/readme.md

 # Readme

-This is a set of customized scrollbars for AngularJS that allows you apply consistent styles and behavior across different browsers (including Firefox) that's built around [Malihu's jQuery Custom Scrollbar by Manos Malihutsakis](http://manos.malihu.gr/jquery-custom-content-scroller/).
+This is a set of customized scrollbars for AngularJS that allows you to apply consistent styles and behavior across different browsers (including Firefox) that's built around [Malihu's jQuery Custom Scrollbar by Manos Malihutsakis](http://manos.malihu.gr/jquery-custom-content-scroller/).
 It provides an AngularJS directive with universal configuration or individual scrollbar configuration.